 Applicants who have been accepted will be notified of acceptance by email.
-Information about orientation, placement testing (reading/English and mathematics) advising, and registration will be made available through email communications.
-Certain procedures and payments are required of all applicants and students, and registration is not official until these have been met.
+Information about orientation, placement testing (reading/English and mathematics), advising, and registration will be made available through email communications.

 Class attendance by persons not properly registered is prohibited.
 Any unofficial attendance does not provide a basis for later claim of registration or credit.